MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-cdn-quickstart.md

 ## CDN Overview

+The Office 365 CDN is designed to optimize performance for users by distributing frequently accessed objects like images and javascript files over a high-speed global network, reducing page load time and providing access to hosted objects as close as possible to the user.
+The CDN fetches your assets from a location called an _origin_.
+An origin can be a SharePoint site, document library or folder that is accessible by a URL.

-CDN is used to optimize performance for users and is separated into two basic types:
+The Office 365 CDN is separated into two basic types:

 - **Public CDN** is designed to be used for JS (JavaScript), CSS (StyleSheets), Web Font File (WOFF, WOFF2) and non-proprietary images like company logos.
 - **Private CDN** is designed to be used for images (PNG, JPG, JPEG, etc.).

+You can choose to have both public or private origins for your organization.
+Most organizations will choose to implement a combination of the two.
+Both public and private options provide similar performance gains, but each has unique attributes and advantages.
+For more information about public and private CDN origins, see [Choose whether each origin should be public or private](use-office-365-cdn-with-spo.md#CDNOriginChoosePublicPrivate).

 ## How to enable Public and Private CDN with the default configuration
 Before you make changes to the tenant CDN settings, you should verify that it meets compliance, security and privacy policies of your organization.

-For more detailed configuration settings, or if you have already enabled CDN and want to add additional locations (origins), please see the section [Set up and configure the Office 365 CDN by using the SharePoint Online Management Shell](https://docs.microsoft.com/office365/enterprise/use-office-365-cdn-with-spo#set-up-and-configure-the-office-365-cdn-by-using-the-sharepoint-online-management-shell)
+For more detailed configuration settings, or if you have already enabled CDN and want to add additional locations (origins), please see the section [Set up and configure the Office 365 CDN by using the SharePoint Online Management Shell](use-office-365-cdn-with-spo.md#set-up-and-configure-the-office-365-cdn-by-using-the-sharepoint-online-management-shell)

 Connect to your tenant using the SharePoint Online Management Shell: